in-the-keyhole/khs-convo/README.md

 Notice how the request objects properties. `The question/message` the user texted is contained in an array in the `question` property.
 The `me` property contains user information that texted, if they exist in the User database.

 JavaScript events have access to request objects as a parameter in the `run` function.
-The example below i
+The example snippet below show the request object in use.

     ...
     event.run = function (request) {